JeeZeh/jeezeh.github.io/ssg/content/_index.md

 ## Photography

-Scenes and shots from travels and daily motions published on my [dedicated portfolio](https://photos.jesse.ie)
+[Snaps and shots](ttps://photos.jesse.ie) from travels and daily motions published on my dedicated portfolio

-## Technical
+## Technical projects

-Musings and deep-dives into various technical projects posted [on this site](./projects)
+[Musings and deep-dives](@/projects/_index.md) into various technical projects

 ## Music

-Songs and snippets as a hobby noise-maker shared on [SoundCloud](http://soundcloud.com/JeeZeh)
+[Songs and snippets](http://soundcloud.com/JeeZeh) as a hobbyist noise-maker

+## Video content

+[Tutorials, video game montages, and nonsensical memes](http://youtube.com/c/JeeZeh) from my years as a video editor and content creator (?)

-## Professional
+## Professional and education

-Career and educational milestones tracked on [LinkedIn](https://www.linkedin.com/in/jesse-ashmore-2597b5130)
+[Experience and milestones](https://www.linkedin.com/in/jesse-ashmore-2597b5130) in my career and time in education